Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “But this is an important birthday.
 I was thinking of a little something extra.”

 “Oh, I don’t know.
 Something that will last.
-Your gift won’t make it through the night,” Christine kidded.
+Your gift won’t make it through the night,” Christine joked.

 “Then it’ll be a very memorable party,” Jason anticipated.

-“Or everyone is going to be too hammered to remember anything,” Christine joked.
+“Or everyone is going to be too hammered to remember anything,” Christine laughed.

 “Oh, yeah, Cece.”
-Jason finally remembered her from a party where she drank a lot and acted crazy.
-“Yeah, she liked to party.”
+Jason finally remembered her from a party a couple of years earlier where she drank a lot and acted crazy.
+“Yeah, she was a riot.”

-“She’s a wild one all right, but did you know she just graduated from Chico State and now she’s going for her master’s?
+“She’s a wild one all right, but did you know she just graduated and now she’s going for her master’s?
 Go figure.”

 “How did that party animal find time for school?”